miili/pysurf96/README.md

 In this realisation the Fortran77 code is wrapped by `f2py`, which makes the forward computation approximately **5x faster** compared over calling a Python subprocess.

+For more useful software in seismology, visit https://pyrocko.org.

 ## Installation

 This package is for Python 2 and Python 3.